NatronGitHub/openfx-misc/README.md

 * MergeOFX: Pixel-by-pixel merge operation between the two inputs.

+* PreMultOFX/UnpremultOFX: Multiply/divide the selected channels by alpha (or another channel)

 * SwitchOFX: Lets you switch between any number of inputs.

 ### Transform